Last updated on September 7th, 2021

 Sexual abuse can result in deep scars that can take a long time to heal.
 Very often, the incident causes such a deep impact on the individual that they feel unable to get on with life or work.
 They may have recurring nightmares, experience frequent flashbacks, bouts of depression and mood swings, difficulty trusting people, and no longer enjoy things that they once found immense joy in.

 Even though the sex abuse was not their fault in any way, survivors very often experience feelings of guilt, shame, denial and self-blame.
 Being sexually abused can lead to serious behavioural problems including addictions.
-Post traumatic stress syndrome is also common in abuse survivors.
+Post-traumatic stress disorder is also common in abuse survivors.

-Many people do not realise this right away but sexual abuse can also affect the survivor financially.
-First of all, there are the counselling sessions, which can be expensive.
-When you consider that an individual who is abused would more than likely require several sessions of cunselling to help them get on with their life, the cost of the treatment can add up substantially.
+Many people do not realise this right away but sexual abuse, including rape, can also affect the survivor financially.
+First of all, there are counselling sessions, which can be expensive.
+When you consider that an individual who is abused would more than likely require several sessions of counselling to help them get on with their life, the cost of the treatment can add up substantially.

 If the person is unable to work as a result of the trauma, that loss of income adds to the financial impact of the sexual abuse.
 Because of the serious impact of abuse, there are legal provisions in place that allow anyone who has experienced sexual abuse to file a sexual abuse claim for compensation.